 Turtle Bay Resort, 57-091 Kamehameha Hwy, Kahuku, HI 96731

-Tickets: Pony Experience tickets are available to book online [here].
+Tickets: Pony Experience tickets are available to book on the Turtle Bay Resort Experiences page.
 Have a look at the site for what times are available (usually 10am to 2pm).
 Tickets are $30 per child (age 6 and under) for the 15 minute experience.

 Parking: There is plenty of free parking in the resort’s parking lot.